microsoft/Nonprofits/VolunteerEngagement/Portal-EDM/README.md

 The portal can include a Power Pages site agent (a Copilot Studio agent).
 The agent is auto-provisioned asynchronously after the first deployment; wait for provisioning to finish before running these helpers.
 Site agent configuration is a deliberate, post-provisioning step and is not part of `npm run deploy`.

+Before running the configuration helpers for a newly provisioned site, open **Set up > Agents** in Power Pages, confirm **Site agent** and **Show in Chat Widget** are enabled, then save the agent once.
+This creates the bot consumer metadata that the helper scripts configure.
+The helper scripts publish the agent automatically after they apply changes; pass `-SkipPublish` only when you deliberately want to defer publishing.

 For detailed setup and security guidance, see [.ai/instructions/site-agent-setup.md](../.ai/instructions/site-agent-setup.md).

 ### Assign site agent web roles